Governing Law

 Does Maine use the term PRO for its program administrator?

 No. Maine uses the term Stewardship Organization (SO), not PRO.
 Do not refer to Maine's administrator as a PRO.
-The Circular Action Alliance has stated its intent to respond to the SO RFP, which DEP issued on June 15, 2026.
+There is currently no SO of any kind: DEP's RFP-202605094 closed on August 18, 2026 with zero proposals and the Circular Action Alliance declined to bid on August 19.

 When do Maine EPR fees begin?